 Jonathan Franzen: I always felt E.M.
 Forster was overrated frankly, to take an obvious example.
 Never really got it.

-When people go on and on about Graham Green, especially his important books like “End of the Affair,” I get puzzled.
+When people go on and on about Graham Greene, especially his important books like “End of the Affair,” I get puzzled.
 But I shouldn’t be.

-There’s nothing wrong with Green and there’s nothing wrong with Forster either, I just feel like, what’s all the fuss about?
+There’s nothing wrong with Greene and there’s nothing wrong with Forster either, I just feel like, what’s all the fuss about?

 Question: What is all the fuss about?